-Communities of Support & Accountability helps faith communities walk alongside individuals' families through incarceration and reentry.
-We coordinate congregational volunteers across the state to help families visit loved ones in prison.
+We seek to help faith communities walk alongside individuals' families through incarceration and reentry.
 We seek to honor the important role family members, especially children, play as they feel the impact of incarceration from both inside and outside.

 Dive deep into the ways incarceration impacts families, through this slideshow prepared for CoSA by Portland State University students as part of their senior capstone class for Prof. DeEtte Beghtol Waleed.
 Watch a short, powerful video in which a woman shares her experiences growing up with a father being arrested and serving a prison sentence.
 Buckingham, Ispas, Metz, et al. "Incarcerated Women and Drug-Related Charges."
 Presented at Portland State University, Portland, Ore.; Nov.
 28, 2016.

 Ecumenical Ministries of Oregon is committed to long-term social good, offering events for individuals and congregations to learn, advocate and serve.
 You can get started in educating yourself, or finding resources to help educate your faith community, by reading our Criminal Justice Sabbath resource guide, and hosting a Criminal Justice Sabbath with your congregation.